BillyLarner/Button-Toggle-Motor/README.md

 # Button-Toggle-Motor
-A short program which uses a botton to turn a motor on and off.
+A short program which uses a button to turn a motor on and off.

 This program made using the starter kit included in the FreeNove Starter Kit.